 And finally, the BBC filmed much of the “Kingdom” series in Swaffham, starring Stephen Fry who is a local to Norfolk, living not far from Swaffham.
 If you know nothing about filming, I went along to watch a bit of it.
 We waited for 2 hours to see some action, and at the end of it, I’m sure only about 1 minute was actually put into the programme.
 It opened my eyes as to why so many actors enjoy the theatre!

-Unfortunately this visitor centre has now closed, but you can still get a very good view of the turbine up close which overlooks Waitrose!
+Unfortunately the visitor centre has now closed, but you can still get a very good view of the turbine up close which overlooks Waitrose!
 It was the only turbine in the world with a viewing platform that was open, but alas, that is now no more.

 Moving from the quiet and peace of Swaffham Norfolk, you can get your fill your adrenalin with Anglia Karting.
 Based on the old RAF North Pickenham Station just outside Swaffham, they cater for both adults and children on their two outdoor tracks.
 This is fun epitomised!
 They can even switch the floodlights on if you're wanting a longer day!
 Karting is an incredibly exhilarating sport and one that will amuse you all.